You may or may not be surprised to hear that alcohol consumption can significantly affect your weight, but not necessarily in the way you might think.

 - Binge drinking also indirectly promotes weight gain by reducing the quality of our sleep, which increases our appetite and cravings while decreasing energy expenditure the following day.

-- It is not necessary to eliminate alcohol to lead a healthy lifestyle and lose weight, but it is important to be mindful of our alcohol intake and try to reduce binge drinking.
+- It’s not necessary to eliminate alcohol to lead a healthy lifestyle and lose weight, but it’s essential to be mindful of our alcohol intake and reduce binge drinking.